quangbmk66dsai02/RAG_thesis_code/readme.md

 # Instructions for Running Code from "Retrieval-Augmented Generation System for Question-Answering Vietnamese History"

 This guide provides instructions on how to set up the environment and run the code from the thesis "Retrieval-Augmented Generation System for Question-Answering Vietnamese History."
 All necessary code, data, and models are provided via Google Drive links.
+If you have trouble installing the code, please contact: quang.bm214925@sis.hust.edu.vn

 ---